gilienv/Florilegium/README.md

 <b>PEOPLE INVOLVED</b>

-Names of Interns with specific Tasks
+- **Project Owner:** Gita Yadav Responsible for: Project Vision and Criteria
+- **Project Advisor:** Peter Murray-Rust Responsible for: Strategy
+- **Program Manager:** Manny Faria Arruda Responsibilities: Planning, Coordination, and Tracking
+- **Intern A** Responsibilities:
+	- Timely, complete and accurate logging of activities, methods, trial and error results, etc.
+- **Intern B** Responsibilities:
+	- Timely, complete and accurate logging of activities, methods, trial and error results, etc.

 <b>CHALLENGES</b>
-This current data does not have TF (term Freq) or IDF metrics but these will be added later, to support weak/stroing correlations
+- This current data does not have TF (term Freq) or IDF metrics but these will be added later, to support weak/stroing correlations
-For More Information

 <b>TO LEARN MORE</b>